-Trees within the permanent and temporary easement are the property of owners.
-Specific trees will be identified by the Engineer, prior to construction, and the Contractor shall neither remove nor cut their roots unless otherwise directed by the Engineer.
-If the roots of such trees appear within the trench areas, the Contractor shall handle the roots with maximum care so that no portion of the roots will be damaged.
+Trees will not be cut while undertaking the construction works.
+If the roots of trees appear within the trench areas, the Contractor shall handle the roots with maximum care so that no portion of the roots will be damaged.
 During the excavation of the trench, the exposed roots may be removed to a position that will not damage the roots and will not interfere with the pipelaying.
 During the construction, the roots shall be thoroughly protected by appropriate cover and wetted as directed.
 After the pipes are laid, the moved roots shall be placed back to the original locations and backfilled carefully by selected soft soil which can support vegetation.